 What is Sumo Citrus?

 The Sumo Citrus was originally cultivated in Japan during the 1970s by a citrus grower on a mission to create the ultimate citrus — big, juicy-sweet and easy to peel.
 The result?
-A hybrid of the Pummelo, Navel and Mandarin varieties known as “Dekopon” in Japan.
+A hybrid of the Satsuma, Navel and Mandarin orange varieties known as “Dekopon” in Japan.
 Did you know: The word “deko” translates to “bump.”
 After gaining a loyal following in Japan, the fruit made its way to grocery stores in the United States by 2011, where it was sold under the name “Sumo Citrus.”

 How to Store Sumo Citrus